Skip to content

 What is Easter called in Peru?

-Holy Week is called Semana Santa in Peru.
+Holy Week in Peru is called Semana Santa.
 Easter Sunday is called Domingo de Resurrección.

-Ayacucho, Cusco, Lima, Arequipa, and Cajamarca are particularly well-known.
+Ayacucho, Cusco, Lima, Arequipa, Cajamarca, and Tarma are particularly well-known.

 Is Easter a good time to travel to Peru?

-Yes, culturally, Easter is very exciting.
-However, accommodation and transportation should be planned early.
+Yes, culturally Easter is very exciting.
+However, accommodation and transport should be planned early.

 What do people eat for Easter in Peru?